Deep Dive

 2. Technology & Architecture

-Avalanche's technical innovation lies in its multi-chain design.
-The Primary Network consists of three built-in blockchains, each with a specialized role:
+Avalanche’s innovation lies in its multi-chain design.
+Instead of one chain doing everything, it uses three built-in blockchains:

-- C-Chain (Contract Chain): An Ethereum Virtual Machine (EVM)-compatible chain where most smart contracts and DeFi applications run, allowing developers to easily port projects from Ethereum.
+- C-Chain (Contract Chain): Hosts smart contracts and dApps.
+It’s Ethereum Virtual Machine (EVM)-compatible, allowing developers to easily port projects from Ethereum.

-- P-Chain (Platform Chain): Coordinates network validators, manages staking, and enables the creation of new blockchains called subnets (or Avalanche L1s).
+- P-Chain (Platform Chain): Coordinates validators, manages staking, and enables the creation of new subnets.

 Conclusion